 - Pick-up point: €1,00 – €3,50

-Picnic is the newest, 100% online supermarkt in the Netherlands.
+Picnic is a 100% online supermarkt in the Netherlands.
 You can only order your groceries with the Picnic App, there are no physical stores.
 Currently, Picnic is active in larger cities such as Utrecht, Amersfoort and Rotterdam.
 Picnic offers a low minimum order amount of just €25.
 Moreover, the supermarket doesn’t charge delivery costs.
 A very nice feature of the Picnic App: you can track your order live.
 This way, you know exactly what time the deliverer is at your home.

 - Minimum order amount: 25